Logistics & Transportation Finance Benchmarks 2026

 How can trucking companies reduce fuel costs?

-Reducing fuel costs involves: fuel purchasing programs and fleet cards, driver training for fuel-efficient operation, aerodynamic equipment, route optimization, tire management programs, and idle reduction technology.
-Fuel surcharges should be negotiated to track market prices.
+Reducing fuel costs involves: fuel purchasing programs and fleet cards for volume discounts, driver training for fuel-efficient operation techniques, aerodynamic equipment and low-rolling-resistance tires, route optimization to reduce empty miles, tire management programs, and idle reduction technology.
+Fuel surcharges should be negotiated to track market prices and reviewed monthly.

 What revenue per mile should trucking companies target?